4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 General Info
 ------------

-- The format is organized in multiple individual `Tables <#Tables>`_.
+- The format is organized in multiple individual :ref:`table-reference-label`.
 - The only mandatory table is the :ref:`core`.
 - All other tables are either recommended for all experiment types, or optional depending on the experiment design and type.
 - Each file must contain a single table.
-- Accepted file formats for storing Tables are txt, csv and tsv.
+- Accepted file formats for storing tables are txt, csv and tsv.
 - An underscore ``_`` must be used as a word separator in header field names and column headers to improve readability while not violating common name restrictions in coding environments (dash ``-`` may be